US carries out Afghanistan drone strike as Kabul evacuation effort enters final stretch - KRDO

 The US military carried out a drone strike against what it said was an ISIS-K planner in Afghanistan’s eastern Nangarhar province, amid warnings of possible further terror attacks targeting the last-ditch US evacuation effort from Kabul.

-The desperate mission to airlift US citizens and Afghans who assisted US forces from the country by the end of the month is now in its final phase.
+The desperate mission to airlift US citizens and Afghans who assisted US forces and officials from the country by the end of the month is now in its final phase.

+According to locals in the area where the strike was carried out Friday night, at least three people were killed — a man, a woman and a child — and several people were injured.

+However, the US Defense Department said in a briefing Saturday that two “high-profile” ISIS-K (Islamic State- Khorasan) targets were killed in the strike, and one other was injured.

 The drone strike in Nangarhar came a day after US President Joe Biden vowed to retaliate for a terrorist attack Thursday that killed 13 US service members and at least 170 others outside Kabul’s international airport.